How to Grow Bluebells

 Although at first glance English and Spanish Bluebells look similar, a simple check will make it easy to tell them apart.
 There are a few characteristics to be checked to ensure you a planting the real deal.

 Green wheelbarrow Bluebells are easy to grow, possibly too easy as they can be invasive.
-Note: All parts of the bluebell plant contain toxic glycocides that are poisonous to humans, dogs, horses and cattle and can cause stomach upset.
+Note: All parts of the bluebell plant contain toxic glycosides that are poisonous to humans, dogs, horses and cattle and can cause stomach upset.